Census Frequently Asked Questions for Domestic Violence Programs and Advocates

 When is the next Domestic Violence Counts?

-- The next Domestic Violence Counts will take place sometime in September.
-The actual date will be announced in late July/early August.
-We will mail you a copy of the 2010 DV Counts report, the new survey packet, and other information in late July.
+- The next Domestic Violence Counts will take place in September 2014.
+The actual date will be announced in a few months.
+In August, we will mail you a copy of the 2013 DV Counts report, the new survey packet, and other information.
 We will also email the survey packet and other information to our census listserv.
 To join our mailing list or email listserv, please email us with your contact information at census[at]nnedv.org.

 Can our organization be a part of this count?